lulzsun/RePlays/.github/wiki/Development:-Windows.md

 - Cmake, git, & 7zip (if you are planning to build libobs yourself)
   - Make sure 7z is in your system environment PATH

-Visual Studio will be the main IDE for this guide.
+Visual Studio will be the main IDE for this guide, however feel free to follow along using Visual Studio Code, Jetbrains Rider, etc.

 # 1. Clone the repository

 Using git cli or using your preferred method of cloning.
+Make sure to include submodules.

 - `git clone --recursive https://github.com/lulzsun/RePlays.git`

 # 2. Open the Visual Studio project

-- Open `RePlays.sln` from the root folder
+Open `RePlays.sln` using Visual Studio

 # 3. (Optional) Run npm ci